 1. Turn on self-serve

-Because it's so easy for end users to unknowingly provision groups left and right as they learn the ropes in Office 365, many IT admins opt to restrict, or even disable, self-service functionality for end users.
+Because it’s so easy for end users to unknowingly provision groups left and right as they learn the ropes in Microsoft 365, many IT admins opt to restrict, or even disable, self-service functionality for end users.

 Instead of shutting everything down, why not find a middle ground?
 Give users a bit of freedom—so they embrace the tools you want them to use—along with enough guidance to ensure your tenant stays organized and secure.
 Which brings us to our next point…